Air disasters timeline

 2015

-31 October An Airbus A321, operated by Russian airline Kogalymavia, crashes over central Sinai some 22 minutes after taking off from Sharm el-Sheikh.
-All 224 people on board are killed.
+31 October An Airbus A321, operated by Russian airline Kogalymavia, crashes over central Sinai some 22 minutes after taking off from Sharm el-Sheikh, killing all 224 people on board.
+The Islamic State group's local affiliate later says it brought down the plane in response to Russian intervention in Syria.

 30 June Indonesian Hercules C-130 military transport plane crashes into a residential area of Medan.
 The army says all 122 people on board died, along with at least 19 on the ground.